wei2912/obsidian-latex/README.md

+⚠️ Looking for someone to take this plugin over! ⚠️

 ## Obsidian Extended MathJax

 This plugin extends the MathJax support in Obsidian with a MathJax preamble file which is loaded at startup.
 It also enables some additional MathJax extensions (notably `mhchem` and `bussproofs`).